sean-meade/plan-my-run/README.md

 - [Html Validator](https://validator.w3.org/nu/) found no errors or warnings in my HTML.

-- [JSHint](https://jshint.com/) found the following but an explanation comes with each

-  -
+- [JSHint](https://jshint.com/) found the undefined variables (which are defined from outside that particular js either imported with a script or in another js file I have written)

 Code | Page | Score
 --- | --- | ---